colorizer/quasiengineer/content/musings/poems/phoenix.md

 ---

 Black debris falling off the sky.
-Reminiscence of a fiery hope.
+Reminiscence of a fiery hope
-Charred to its soul
+Charred to its soul.
 Nothing left to burn anymore.

 Specular dust on its way back